david-abel/rl_abstraction/README.md

-A collection of code for learning, using, evaluating, and visualizing abstractions in reinforcement learning.
+A collection of code for learning, using, evaluating, and visualizing abstractions in Reinforcement Learning.

+Experiments require [simple_rl](https://github.com/david-abel/simple_rl), which can be installed with the usual:

+	pip install simple_rl

-Author: David Abel
+Author: David Abel and Dilip Arumugam.